Eastern Interior Artist in Residence Program

 The Bureau of Land Management’s Artist-In-Residence program (AiR) offers professional writers, composers, and visual and performing artists a chance to pursue their artistic discipline amid the inspiring landscapes of BLM-managed public lands.

-The BLM is committed to supporting artistic efforts in all mediums that support the public lands and portray the special character of the Eagle/Fortymile area.
+The BLM is committed to supporting artistic efforts in all mediums that support the public lands and portray the special character of the White Mountains or Fortymile/Eagle area.
 A jury panel of professional artists and BLM employees selects each year’s artist.

-Participating artists are asked to donate to the BLM the use of an original piece of artwork from their residency in Eagle.
+Participating artists are asked to donate to the BLM the use of an original piece of artwork from their residency.

 Learn More and Apply

-Learn more by downloading a project summary and application form (PDF/114 KB).
-You may also wish to read the Artist Agreement (PDF/83 KB) that the selected artist will need to sign.
-If you have any questions, please contact Chel Ethun at 907-474-2223.
+Learn more by downloading a project summary and application form (PDF/158 KB).
+You may also wish to read the Artist Agreement (PDF/123 KB) that the selected artist will need to sign.
+If you have any questions, please contact Collin Cogley at 907-474-2382.